BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 This is a JSON object that represents a plugin for the Horus app.
 The object contains the following properties:

+- ``id``: The unique ID of the plugin.
 - ``name``: The name of the plugin.
 - ``description``: The description of your plugin.
 - ``author``: The author of the plugin.
 - ``version``: The version of the plugin.
 - ``pluginFile``: The entry point of the plugin.
 This file must be located in the root of the plugin folder.
+- ``minHorusVersion``: The minimum Horus version required in order to run the plugin (optional).
+- ``maxHorusVersion``: The maximum Horus version required in order to run the plugin (optional).
+- ``platforms``: A list of the platforms where this plugin runs.
+Allowed values are "universal", "linux", "macos_intel" and "macos_arm".
+Defaults to "universal" if not specified (optional).
+- ``externalURL``: An URL that links to the Plugin's webpage or documentation (optional).
 - ``dependencies``: An array of strings that contains the PyPI dependencies of the plugin.
-This dependencies can be declared as DEPENDENCY==VERSION or using the --no-deps (DEPENDENCY==VERSION --no-deps) flag which will allow to install the dependency without installing the others that are necessary for it.
+This dependencies can be declared as DEPENDENCY==VERSION or using the --no-deps (DEPENDENCY==VERSION --no-deps) flag which will allow to install the dependency without installing the others that are necessary for it (optional).

 Dependencies of plugins
 -----------------------